-• Learning objectives for the module;

-- 10-15 pages of introductory content on the topic, developed by the i335 team; - A few outside online audio, video, and reading assignments; - Video tutorials dealing with the module assignments; - A writing assignment related to the module content; - An XHTML assignment, which will teach students to build and maintain their own i335 home page.
+- Learning objectives for the module; - 10-15 pages of introductory content on the topic, developed by the i335 team; - A few outside online audio, video, and reading assignments; - Video tutorials dealing with the module assignments; - A writing assignment related to the module content; - An XHTML assignment, which will teach students to build and maintain their own i335 home page.

 Each i335 course module runs on the same two-week schedule.
-Modules open on every other Wednesday at midnight, and all assignments for that module are due two weeks later at 4:59pm.
+Modules open on every other Wednesday, and all assignments for that module are due two weeks later.